LebogangMputle/LEBMPU495_BCL2401_GroupD_Lebogang-Mputle_SDF11/README.md

 Learning Outcomes:

-Proficiency in leveraging utility-first CSS frameworks like Tailwind CSS for efficient styling and development.
+1.Proficiency in leveraging utility-first CSS frameworks like Tailwind CSS for efficient styling and development.
-Ability to customize and extend CSS frameworks to suit specific design needs.
+2.Ability to customize and extend CSS frameworks to suit specific design needs.

 # Grid Challenges
 Grid layouts were used to structure sections and align content across different screen sizes.
 Challenges included: